lvncnt/ModernArtUI/README.md

 ## Building and Testing

 * This project was built using Android Studio.
-* Application was test with Robotium, located in `app/libs`.
+* Application was tested with Robotium, located in `app/libs`.
 * Test cases were run on a Galaxy Nexus S AVD emulator with API level 22.

 ## Demo